gatsbyjs/gatsby/docs/blog/2018-04-27-building-eviction-free-nyc-with-gatsbyjs-and-contentful/index.md

 > eligibility = 60 static results pages**!

 This doesn’t include additional pages we built afterwards to account for NYCHA tenants and other situations.
-Here’s an example of all what this looks like in
+Here’s an example of what this looks like in
 Contentful:

 ![](https://cdn-images-1.medium.com/max/1600/0*KTLd5tuKs82l9II8.)